-An executor is the person named in a will to carry out the wishes of the will-maker after they die.
+An executor of will is the person named in a will to carry out the wishes of the will-maker after they die.

 The extent of time, effort, expense and emotional toll associated with being an executor can vary significantly.